-A number of transactions were entered into with related party in the normal course of business.
+No new related party transaction was entered into during the year.
 The related party transactions and outstanding balances as at year end are as follows:

-Related entity Nature of transactions Note December 2018 N'000 December 2017 N'000 Amount due to Nigeria Sovereign Investment Authority Payables - Pre-incorporation expenses 24 - 35,470 Payables - Pre-operational expenses 24 - 52,089 Payables - Start-up funding 24 413,511 261,516 413,511 349,075
+Related entity Nature of transactions Note December 2019 N'000 December 2018 N'000 Amount due to Nigeria Sovereign Investment Authority Payables - Start-up funding 24 - 413,511 - 413,511

-29 Contingent liabilities, litigations and claims
+31(a) Contingent liabilities, litigations and claims

-There was no litigation or claim against the Company as at 31 December 2018 (2017:Nil).
+There was no litigation or claim against the Company as at 31 December 2019 (2018:Nil).